Kung Fu Demos & Lion Dancing:

-As with Saturday, this day’s focus was in promoting positive energy and good fortune – best wishes for the various businesses and proprietors that we visited.
+As with Saturday, this day’s focus was on promoting positive energy and good fortune – best wishes for the various businesses and proprietors that we visited.

 Sunday morning we arrived at Canton House, a much-loved Chinese restaurant specializing in Dim Sum.
-After an hour of firecrackers, lion and dragon dancing, Kung Fu demonstrations by both groups, photos and New Year wishes, our day was well warmed-up.
+After an hour of firecrackers, lion and dragon dancing, Kung Fu demonstrations by both groups, photos, and New Year’s wishes, our day was well warmed-up.

 We had about an hour and a half break before our next demonstration, as the Chien Hong group were headed off to do a lion & dragon dance for a business, but minus Kung Fu demonstrations, so we weren’t really needed there.
 Instead, we made the not-so-far journey of two blocks 🙂 up the street to the Orient Center Shopping Plaza, home to such wonderful little places like Penang (serving Malaysian & Thai cuisines), Harmony Vegetarian Chinese restaurant, Pho Bac Vietnamese Beef Noodle Soup restaurant, J’s Mini Hot Pot (for a really good write-up on this place, check out this post) and Viet Tofu, among other gems.